 Chaotic Neutral vs Chaotic Evil

-Chaotic Neutral and Chaotic Evil both hate the establishment and order in society.
+Chaotic Neutral and Chaotic Evil both dislike the establishment and order in society.
 Where they differ though, is that a Chaotic Neutral character will not rebel against law and order to further the cause of Good or Evil.
 They will do it if their own personal freedom is restricted because of laws.

 A Chaotic Evil character, however, will rebel against societal order to help spread Evil or just for fun.
 Of all the alignments, Chaotic Evil is the most terrifying.
-Characters with this alignment will kill others and destroy anything they want to without a second thought for the consequences.
+Characters with this alignment will eliminate others and destroy anything they want to without a second thought for the consequences.